 Applications will be accepted until March 1 each year, or when all funds for the budget year have been allocated.
 Applications must be received by 11:59 pm on the final day of intake.
-If the deadline falls on a stat holiday or weekend, it will be extended to the next working day.
+If the deadline falls on a statutory holiday or weekend, it will be extended to the next working day.

 The Post-Production, Visual Effects and Digital Animation Grant (PPG) provides funding to help cover labour expenses for Alberta organizations involved in the development and delivery of post-production services in Alberta, including visual effects and digital animation.